-It is essential to understand at what stage of dementia can incontinence occur to prepare accordingly (in advance).
+It is essential to understand at what stage of dementia does incontinence occur to prepare accordingly (in advance).

 Some are directly related to dementia, while others aren’t.
 Physical changes that occur with other conditions or with the aging process also can contribute.